kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \(b\) Each sponsor shall require its covered organizations to keep on file, for the period set forth in paragraph (a) of this section, reports (other than those submitted to the FAA), records, and affirmative action plans, if applicable, that will enable the FAA Office of Civil Rights to ascertain if there has been and is compliance with this subpart, and shall cause them to require their covered suborganizations to keep similar records as applicable.

 \(c\) Each grantee, employing 15 or more person, shall annually submit to the FAA a compliance report on a form provided by the FAA and a statistical report on a Form EEO-1 of the Equal Employment Opportunity Commission (EEOC) or any superseding EEOC form.
 If a grantee already is submitting a Form EEO-1 to another agency, the grantee may submit a copy of that form to the FAA as its statistical report.
-The information provided shall include goals and timetables, if established in compliance with the requirements of §152.409 or with the requirements of another Federal agency or a State or local agency.
+The information provided shall include goals and timetables, if established in compliance with the requirements of [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]] or with the requirements of another Federal agency or a State or local agency.

 \(d\) Each sponsor shall—